 How do you organize your garden tools?

 There are many ways to organize garden tools.
 You can sort them into tote bags, hang them on pegboards, or categorize them into a wheeled cart.
 If you have room, you may even want to have a separate shed that’s dedicated to garden tool storage or a potting bench that can also function as a planting station.
 A toolbox or caddy is great for organizing smaller items like seed packets, gloves, and clippers.
 “For larger tools like rakes, brooms, or shovels, a hanging solution works best,” says Gill.

 How do you hang garden tools on a pegboard?

 Start by measuring your tools, which will allow you to get an approximate gauge of the pegboard size you’ll need.
 Then, look for specific pegboard accessories—bins, hooks, and more—that best suit your needs.

 Make sure you check the pegboard hole size prior to buying hooks and other accessories.
-This will ensure your hooks fit your particular board in a snug, safe fashion.
-After the hooks and accessories are in place, hang larger tools and sort smaller items into hanging pegboard baskets.
+That will ensure that your hooks fit your particular board in a snug, safe fashion.
+After the hooks and accessories are in place, hang larger tools, and sort smaller items into hanging pegboard baskets.